 Next, I made the batter for the cauliflower–the recipe is similar to this one.

 You dip the cauliflower in the batter and bake it, but then you dip it in another sauce AFTER it’s baked and before you put it on the pizza.
-The Virtuous Pie Buffalo Sauce is simply equal parts barbecue sauce and sriracha and 1/4 of a cup of tapioca flour.
+The Virtuous Pie Buffalo Sauce is simply equal parts barbecue sauce and sriracha and 1/4 tsp of tapioca flour.

 James made the dough–the crust was excellent and the recipe is very similar to Martha Stewart’s Basic Pizza Dough.